 “My ego is playing a trick with me; This is why I find that God doesn’t help me.”
-If this resonates with you, this exercise may be valuable to you.
+If this resonates with you, then this self-inquiry exercise may be valuable to you.

 Self-observation on why God doesn’t help me